LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Description:** Methods are comprised of both a deployment type and a sensor type. the sensor type is a character string denoting the sensor used in the method.
 For instance, 'OGI_camera_zim','OGI_camera_rk', or 'default'.
 The 'default' sensor uses the MDL as a threshold to detect leaks based on the measurement scale of the method.
 Custom sensors can be added and referenced here.
 Built in sensors are:

 - `default`: Uses a simple threshold where the leak rate is based on the measurement scale, for example if `measurement_scale = site` then the site's total emissions will be considered measured if greater than the sensors MDL.
-- `OGI_camera_rk`: Uses detection curve based on Ravikumar, 2018.Requires measurement_scale = 'component'.
+- `OGI_camera_rk`: Uses detection curve based on Ravikumar, 2018.
+Requires measurement_scale = 'component'.
-- `OGI_camera_zim`: Uses detection curve based on Zimmerle 2020.Requires measurement_scale = 'component'.
+- `OGI_camera_zim`: Uses detection curve based on Zimmerle 2020.
+Requires measurement_scale = 'component'.
 - `GHGSAT1` Uses a wind speed based method of detection from Jacob et al., 2016.

 **Notes on acquisition:** No data acquisition required.